-The student is responsible for ensuring the remaining deliverables are submitted based on the guidelines and deadline set by the instructor.
+The student is responsible for ensuring the remaining deliverables are submitted based on the deadlines above.
 No work will be accepted after the deadlines reflected above.
+Failure to submit the outstanding work by the deadline will result in the Incomplete grade being being updated to a final grade of F.